mosaicml/composer/docs/source/method_cards/blurpool.md

 ## TL;DR

-Increases accuracy at nearly the same speed by applying a spatial low-pass filter before the pool in max pooling and whenever using a strided convolution.## Graphic
+Increases accuracy at nearly the same speed by applying a spatial low-pass filter before the pool in max pooling and whenever using a strided convolution.

 ## Attribution